First-year Orientation Advising — Summer 2022

 - Have a list of questions written down to ask your advisor

 We offer application workshops during the fall and spring semester for students who are planning on applying to our programs.
 Students will be invited to attend each semester.
 It is recommended students attend these sessions early in their academic career, to plan accordingly.
 (Communication Science & Disorders, Education, Nursing, etc.)

 Each program has a specific application cycle.
-Most first-year students will apply during their sophomore year; however, some students may apply earlier or later depending on their academic plans.
+Most students will apply during their sophomore year; however, some students may apply earlier or later depending on their academic plans.
 (Communication Science & Disorders, Education, Nursing, etc.)

 Recommendations on Computers